kosonen/SW_design_project/README.md

 - xml

 To run the project, clone this repository, open softwareDesignProject.pro in Qt Creator and configure the project with the correct Qt version.

+The design documentation is found from documentation folder that contains the design_document.pdf file.